 Many field guides include mnemonics, a phrase that will capture the essence of a bird song.
 For instance, chickadees really do say “chickadee-dee-dee-dee”.
 While many mnemonics in books are very good, you could make up your own to help you.
 You may remember using mnemonics as a study aid in school, and you will probably find them useful in the field as well.

-e.
-Learn the “jizz” or overall impression of a bird.
-Expert birders can ID a bird at quite a distance in bad light by the way it acts, which habitat it is in, and their posture.
+"Jizz" is a birder's term for the overall impression of a bird.
+Expert birders can ID a bird at quite a distance in bad light by the way it acts, which habitat it is in, and its posture.
 This will come with experience over time.
 A really nice aspect of this is that it improves your efficiency and makes birding more rewarding.
 Instead of just sighting a bird and checking it off on a list, you will get to know their ecology.
 You will get to the point where you will know how to go out and find any local species, and be able to predict what species should be present in any habitat type.
 This understanding can be highly satisfying since you really understand what is occurring in the world around you.